handeyeco/tech-blog/content/blog/seven-segment-emoji/index.md

 ---
 title: 4 Digit, 7 Segment Emoji
 date: 2020-04-13T21:25:23Z
-description: Using an Arduino and a 4 digit, 7 segment display to make emojis
+description: Using an Arduino and a 4 digit, 7 segment display to make emojis.
 ---

 ![Skeptical emoji on 4-digit, 7-segment display](./skeptical.jpeg)